Advertisement

 And then, of course, there’s the ongoing trade war between the USA and China which is affecting many big countries.

-There are many things that are going globally that hints of an upcoming recession.
-And as interesting as it may sound to the headline readers, elites and fear mongers, this is quite a serious matter that would affect billions of lives.
+Many things are going on globally that hint at an upcoming recession.
+And as interesting as it may sound to the headline readers, elites, and fear-mongers, this is quite a serious matter that would affect billions of lives.

 The pain and aftermath of the last recession still stand fresh.